-ADHD Protocol
+ADHD and ADD Protocol

-Rugby School is committed to providing the optimum environment in which pupils can learn and succeed.
-We aim to ensure that the highest standards of provision are maintained for our pupils, irrespective of any special educational needs or disabilities they may have.
+Rugby School is committed to providing the optimum environment in which students can learn and succeed.
+We aim to ensure that the highest standards of provision are maintained for our students, irrespective of any special educational needs or disabilities they may have.